Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 What does fluency mean?

-It takes into account two aspects: ease and accuracy.
+It considers two aspects: ease and accuracy.

 Fluency doesn’t always mean perfect, but it is comfortable with a few errors.
 The Korean experts are fluent, but remember, they don’t even know everything.